Kantapatlao/FRA333_Project/Docs/Overview.md

 List of public API in each file with overview of how each function work.

 ## A_Star.py
-- A* object: A* compute object, declare before use.
+- A_star object: A* compute object, declare before use.
     - compute_path: take goal coordinate, map and robot object to compute path in form of _A_Star_Node sequence to move through.

 ## map_generator.ipynb